owlbarn/tutorial/planning.md

 - Algorithmic Differentiation: require Calvin's help

+- Our content should be between that of scientific computation and data science.

+- Pay attention to topics that multiple book cover; perhaps we should also include them.

+- We don't have to, or better not to, strictly process chapter by chapter.
+Dump contents and discuss examples for now.
+It's OK to leave a note that says "a reference/exmaple should be here".

+- No need to change the content now following the other books; but just keep in mind what a publishable structure should look like, and later we can re-arrange the order of contents.

 ## Notes

+- Plotting is no big issue.

+- A lot of things could go wrong, e.g. required functions not implemented yet.
+Find out these issues as early as possible.

 - The difference between Part I and II: the first is about teaching users to solve problems, and the second is about how the first part is designed and implemented.